tSimpsonsWork/BudgetMunch/README.md

 <img width="1464" alt="Screenshot 2024-12-06 at 10 13 37 PM" src="https://github.com/user-attachments/assets/791eeffd-66cb-46bf-9127-75d199664a90">

 5) The application will automatically create tables based on the JPA configuration.
-[Once run JPA will created database tables]
+[Once run JPA will create a database tables]

 # **Usage**